 I told you, just one step above a double crochet.
-The best way to remember is this, for a double crochet, you need one loop, and two pull-throughs.
-With a treble crochet, you need two loops and three pull-throughs.
+The best way to remember this is, for a double crochet, you need one loop and two pull-throughs, but with a treble crochet, you need two loops and three pull-throughs.
 Easy to remember, right?

 It’s so simple once you’ve got the hang of it.
 Now, as I said before, this stitch isn’t quite as popular as the double crochet, or the single crochet.
 It’s mostly used to increase the size of a pattern or create the arch of a petal, for a rose, or for a pattern, when they want to create a dynamic shape.